Overrated and Underleveled

 - Kratos in Tales of Symphonia is supposed to be a powerful, experienced mercenary, adept at both blade and magic, but when he joins he's only a level or so higher than the rest of the party (which at that point consists of only random schoolchildren) and knows only a handful of weak techniques.
 (Of course, there is a spoilerrific reason for this.)
 Later in the game he is replaced by another character, Zelos.
 Despite being a pampered noble, Zelos is effectively Kratos in combat: they have the exact same skills, weapon proficiencies and combat role, with only a few minor differences in stats (Zelos' are lower) and attack style (Zelos is better at using certain attacks).
 Oddly enough, when you have to fight them, even if they just left your party in the previous cutscene, they're suddenly tough enough to match the entire party all over again... but, of course, they're using their Angelic powers during those fights.

 - The Fire Emblem series of tactical RPGs has more instances of this than can be conveniently listed.
 The reason is primarily a result of the games' mechanics — since death is permanent in this series, late recruits exist only to give the careless and the inexperienced a fighting chance in the later levels.
 As a result, the experienced knights, powerful generals and legendary warriors of the world (who come later in the game) are almost invariably weaker than the rank novices, random mercenaries, and inexperienced students (who join early) raised to the same level.
 Almost without exception, a character who starts out at level 5 and is raised to level 15 will be far stronger than a character who starts at level 15, even if the character who starts at level 15 is renowned for his peerless strength and skill.
-(The only exceptions are Game Breaker units who join on the final chapter of most games.)
-Too many specific examples to list, but a few are Cecilia, Dayan, Juno, and Niime from FE6; Vaida, Karel, Karla, Renault, and Marcus from FE7; Innes and Duessel from FE8; and Elincia's retainers from FE9.
+(The only exceptions are Game-Breaker units who join on the final chapter of most games.)
+Too many specific examples to list, but a few are Cecilia, Dayan, Juno, and Niime from The Binding Blade; Karel, Karla, and Renault from The Blazing Blade; Innes from The Sacred Stones; and Elincia's retainers from Path of Radiance.
 There's actually a bit of Fridge Brilliance regarding them, as you'll read.

-- Same with Lucia and Bastian, the retainers of Elincia in PoR/RD.
+- The same goes for Lucia and Bastian, the retainers of Elincia in Path of Radiance and Radiant Dawn.
 While both have excellent growth rates, they also have atrocious base stats for their high levels.
 The third, Geoffrey, is ironically the lowest leveled despite being the head knight, and his base stats are much better suited to his level.

 - Although, the trope is notably averted with Stefan, who, while a much higher level than the rest of your team at that point, has a stat spread that's more than adequate for his level (except for his paltry Luck score).
 This trend continues in the sequel, where he's among the last units you recruit in the game, but is no less effective than his fellow swordmasters (still has low Luck, though).
-It might have to do with his recruiting requirements.
+It might have to do with his recruiting requirements and the implication that he's descended from a legendary member of the tribe that produced one the Game-Breaker Laguz kings that joins in the final chapter.

 - Langrisser 2 employed this to hair-pulling extent, where Leon, a Level 6 Knight Master, joins you as a computer-controlled unit for one battle and then offers to join you.
 If you accept, he loses nearly 30 levels on the spot.
 (To add insult to injury, several party members leave you and appear at least 10 levels higher as enemies the very next stage.)